 It is the policy at Church of the Little Flower that only parish musicians must be utilized for all Wedding Liturgies.
 A soloist/cantor and organist will be selected from the pool of parish musicians.
 A parish musician from another Archdiocese of Miami parish is also acceptable.

-Although it is discouraged that outside musicians perform at weddings, an exception may be made only with the written approval of the Director of Music Ministries.
+Although it is discouraged that outside musicians perform at weddings, an exception may be made only with the written approval of the Director of Music Ministries for only one musician/singer.
 Approval of outside musicians can only be made no later than 2 months prior to the wedding date.
 Outside musicians can only participate in one song during the ceremony.
 It is helpful if the cantor/musician is of the Catholic faith and is experienced with Catholic Liturgy.
 Please note that whether or not an outside musician is approved, a parish cantor and organist will be present as they are already included in the wedding fees.

 Selecting Music for your Wedding